 The team’s innovative ideas led to the formation of a new company, Sprig, with an extensive R&D process dedicated to creating and validating a new revolutionary crown for kids.
 The new crowns were made from Zirconia, a material with virtually indestructible fine-grain translucent crystal structure.
 Important to Brenda and her partners, the crowns were also completely bio-inert and resistant to decay and plaque accumulation.
 Brenda inherently knew as a mom these features would appeal to like-minded parents who sought the best for their children.

-Brenda, now Sprig’s executive director, shepherds the company as it seeks to have an even greater impact.
+Brenda, now Sprig’s CEO, shepherds the company as it seeks to have an even greater impact.
 It’s a role she was well-suited to take on, having founded and managed another start-up from its inception until selling it to a large corporation.
 After that venture, Brenda helped build her husband’s dental practice into one of the top boutique cosmetic dentistry destinations in the country.

 In her role of building up Sprig’s infrastructure, running day-to-day operations, providing fiscal management, and building strategic partnerships, Brenda is widely regarded as a powerhouse within a company responsible for disrupting the pediatric dental industry with durable, white pediatric crowns.